What constitutes a "sincerely held" religious exemption to a vaccine mandate?

 No longer "few and far between"

+Prior to the pandemic, employers asked few questions around individuals' religious beliefs, if for instance an employee made a request to not work on a holy day.

 "Before vaccine mandates, I think religious accommodations were few and far between and generally related to things that didn't require employers to ask too many questions.
-It was more about can you work on Sabbath of your particular religion," he said.
+It was more about can you work on the Sabbath of your particular religion," Reisman said.

 Simply saying, "I believe in God, I can't get vaccinated," won't fly either, according to Carrie Hoffman, a labor attorney with Foley & Lardner.
 "There has got to be some kind of explanation that's better than that," she said.

+The issue is already playing out in workplaces across the country.
+United Airlines recently denied several employees' requests for religious exemptions from the airline's vaccine mandate.
+The airline said that in most cases, employees who refuse to get vaccinated won't be allowed into the workplace starting October 2.
+At that point, employees whose exemption requests were approved will be placed on unpaid leave until the pandemic meaningfully subsides.

-Biden's requirement for companies is a kind of soft mandate, meaning they must require that employees be vaccinated or submit to regular COVID-19 testing.
-Regular testing can serve as an accommodation employers can provide for workers who don't wish to be vaccinated for any reason, religious or otherwise.
+Biden's requirement for companies is a kind of soft mandate, meaning they must require employees to be vaccinated or submit to regular COVID-19 testing.
+Regular testing can serve as an accommodation that employers can provide for workers who don't wish to be vaccinated for any reason, religious or otherwise.

 In the case of companies that choose to mandate the vaccine outright, employee requests to be exempt because of personal preference or distrust of the government or pharmaceutical companies, for example, will be shot down.